| Of Grief and

 the loss of yet another part of my mother.
 It was really hard.
 Still is

+by times.
 In texting with one friend she mentioned how she

 has saved clothes from when her children were babies.
 She understood my